 Dental Savings Plan vs Insurance: How Do They Work?

-Before we stack savings plans and insurance against each other, let's break down how each one works.
+Before we dive into the difference between dental insurance and a dental savings plan, let's break down how each one works.

 How Does a Dental Savings Plan Work?

 Sounds a little opaque, right?
 It might make more sense when you know that dental savings plans are also called dental discount plans.
 Simply put, a dental savings plan is a membership program that provides discounts on dental care at certain offices.
 It's not so far off from a membership at a club warehouse-style big-box retailer.

 For an annual fee -- usually between $100 and $200 annually, depending on your enrollment type -- a dental savings plan will provide instant access to discounts on dental, orthodontic, and oral surgery services.
 These discounts won't completely cover the cost of any procedure, but you can still expect 10% to 60% off on visits.

 Traditional dental insurance is a bit more complicated than a dental discount plan, but it still helps you to manage the cost of dental services.
 With dental insurance, the insurance company covers the cost of your procedures either full or in part.
 What they cover and by how much will vary from plan to plan, but you can expect to have preventative care like annual cleanings and exams covered fully.

 Beneficiaries (that's you, the insurance holder) pay a monthly fee for enrollment.
 That's the premium; you’ve probably heard that term before.
 On top of the premium, with insurance, you may also be responsible for meeting a deductible or paying a copay.

 A deductible is a fixed amount that must be met each year before insurance will begin to cover the costs of procedures.
 A copay, or copayment, is a fixed-amount fee paid by the beneficiary at the visit to cover a portion of the cost.